John Oswald (revolutionary): Military service and death

 Oswald was granted honorary French citizenship in September 1792 and appointed a commander in the French Revolutionary Army.
-His two sons joined him in service as drummers.
-Oswald's strict disciplinary approach made him unpopular among his troops, and his attempt to replace muskets with specially designed pikes met resistance, with soldiers reportedly refusing to train with them.
+His two sons joined him as drummers.
+Oswald's strict discipline made him unpopular among his troops, and his attempt to replace muskets with specially designed pikes met resistance, with soldiers reportedly refusing to train with them.

-In May 1793, he took command of the Parisian battalion of pikemen, later designated the 14th battalion of Paris, and joined the fighting in the War in the Vendée, reportedly distinguishing himself in several engagements.
-Although his death was previously attributed to either Les Ponts-de-Cé or Thouars, official records confirm that he died at Thouars on 14 September 1793.
+In May 1793, he took command of the Parisian battalion of pikemen, later designated the 14th battalion of Paris, and joined the fighting in the War in the Vendée.
+Although his death had previously been attributed to either Les Ponts-de-Cé or Thouars, official records confirm that he died at Thouars on 14 September 1793.
 His death certificate, filed under the name "Jean Oswale" by Major General Gabriel Rey, lists his age as 33.

 The exact circumstances of his death remain uncertain.
-It is likely he was killed in combat between Republican forces and Vendéen troops led by Louis Marie de Lescure.
+He was probably killed in combat between Republican forces and Vendéen troops led by Louis Marie de Lescure.
 Some accounts report that his sons were killed alongside him, while others state that they were wounded but survived.

 Contemporary sources differ on the details.
-One account states that Oswald was killed by a cannonball and his sons by grapeshot; another that he and one of his sons were shot while attempting to rally their retreating battalion under heavy fire; and another that disgruntled soldiers may have used the opportunity to kill Oswald, his sons, and another English officer due to his unpopularity.
+One account states that Oswald was killed by a cannonball and his sons by grapeshot; another that he and one of his sons were shot while attempting to rally their retreating battalion under heavy fire; and another that disgruntled soldiers may have used the opportunity to kill Oswald, his sons, and another English officer because of his unpopularity.